-Badges on Windows 10 are a new type of lightweight notifications that will alert you when you missed any event in the taskbar for a particular app without you having to open Action Center, Start menu, or the app.
+On Windows 10, badges are lightweight notifications designed to alert you when you missed any event in the taskbar for a particular app without you having to open Action center, Start menu, or the actual app.

-However, these notifications can be intrusive and can easily clutter your taskbar, and as pretty much with any feature included in Windows, you can disable badge notifications if it’s something that you don’t need.
+However, these notifications can be intrusive and can easily clutter your taskbar, but as pretty much with any feature on Windows 10, you can disable badge notifications if it’s something that you don’t need.

-How to disable badge notifications on taskbar buttons
+How to disable taskbar badge notifications on Windows 10

-The new Action Center button located in the notification area also features a badge with the number of missed notifications.
+The Action center button in the notification area of the taskbar also includes a badge with the number of missed notifications.
 The button also can show app icons making easier for you to quickly identify which app you have missed notifications.

-If you don’t want to see badge or app icons in the Action Center button, you can easily disable these features, by right-clicking the Action Center icon and select “Don’t show apps icons” and “Down show number of new notifications”.
+If you don’t want to see badge (or app icons) in the Action Center button, you can disable these features with these steps:

 Right-click the Action center icon from the bottom-right corner of the taskbar.